I Grew Up in the Kind of Family Beloved By Republicans - And It Was Hell

 “It’s good that you have something you love,” he said.
 He spoke with a hangdog guilelessness that conjured the few photographs of him as a boy: A butterball in a Little League uniform, a cowboy costume, a pair of Levis with rolled cuffs.

 I will never know what that little boy wanted to be when he grew up, and I doubt that my father can bear to remember.
 My mother will never get to be a teacher, which is what she’d wanted when she was a little girl in a hand-sewn jumper; my grandmother would only pay for a typing course.

 Still, everything I have in life — a job my father can brag about and an apartment my mother says is “cute, for a single girl” — and everything I’ve become — writer, activist, friend — is not always because of them, it’s often despite them, despite their best intentions, despite everything they were told to be.

-My family was never part of the 47 percent Mitt Romney derided for being “dependent on government.”
-We never wanted for healthcare, for food or for housing — but we were victims.
-All the hashtags and memes about bayonets and binders full of women serve a purpose, but they can never encapsulate the madness of insisting that rape — if it results in motherhood — is a blessing.
+My family never wanted for healthcare, for food or for housing — but we were victims.
 The crushing conformity of family first — and at any cost — will make victims of us all: the woman forced to relive the worst night of her life every time she feels the baby kick; the man who has always wanted to be a father, but never will because of whom he loves; and the little girl at the kitchen table who must choose “eight” or “I don’t know.”